Electric bill savings through

 As another example, if the subscription fee is 50% of the bill credits, and the customer receives $50 of community solar bill credits in a billing period, their community solar subscription fee would be $25.

-It depends.
+It depends on whether the solar project you are subscribing to has been built and energized.
 Your Approved Vendor can provide a more accurate timeline.

 Your community solar project is operated within your utility’s coverage area.
-The exact location of the facility will be provided to you before you enroll in the project.
+Your Approved Vendor will provide exact location of the facility to you before your subscription begins.

-Approved Vendors must present standard disclosure forms before a contract is signed.
-These disclosure forms provide important information on exactly how much you will pay and estimates of how much you will save.
-You can even use the disclosure forms to compare offers from different Approved Vendors.
-The program guarantees savings and has a 3-day cancellation period from the initial contract.
+Approved Vendors must present a standard disclosure form before you sign a contract.
+Disclosure Forms provide important information on how much you will pay and estimates of how much you will save.
+You can even use the Disclosure Forms to compare offers from different Approved Vendors.
+The ILSFA program has a 3-day cancellation period without penalties for community solar subscriptions.
 In addition, you can cancel subscriptions at any time with a 30-day notice.

 You can typically keep your subscription when you move within the same utility territory (e.g., from one home with an Ameren bill to another).
 The terms of the contract will generally remain the same, although the size of the subscription may change if your household’s electricity usage is expected to change.